 In today’s increasingly digitized world, expectations from businesses are at an all-time high.
 Customers want same-day shipping, return policies that prioritize their needs, and high quality of personalized service.
 Failure to deliver on any of these points, and will take their business to a rival company that provides them with the facilities they want.
 Supply chains around the world are transitioning to faster and more innovative models by the day, and every company is judged by rapidly rising standards.

-In this fast changing and intensely competitive market, the challenge businesses face is that of becoming (and remaining) agile.
+In this fast-changing and intensely competitive market, the challenge businesses face is that of becoming (and remaining) agile.
 Customer-demand levels tend to fluctuate, while supply issues also occur.
 Businesses need to handle both factors without negatively impacting overall service.
-Supply chains around the world are transitioning to ensure they can fulfil your business’s needs.
+Supply chains around the world are transitioning to ensure they can fulfill your business’s needs.

 If your company also decides to embrace the rising trend of outsourced supply chain management, there are a number of factors to consider before partnering with a 3PL or a 4PL provider.
 As each business is unique, a qualified vendor should be ready to tailor their supply chain solutions to your exact business needs and objectives.

 - Does the Provider Have the Capabilities You Need to Meet Your Objectives?

 - Is Their Network Large Enough to Efficiently and Effectively Satisfy Your Logistics Requirements?

 - What Kind of Customer Support Does The Provider Offer?

 - Does the Provider Have Experience Working With Your Industry?